 More than a century later, fraternities and sororities thrive at Villanova, with missions that seek to evoke leadership qualities in members through engagement in academic, service, philanthropic, and social initiatives.

 The Fraternity and Sorority community at Villanova University has grown tremendously over the last century.
-Today, it consists of nearly 2,000 students in eight Interfraternity Council fraternities, nine Panhellenic Council sororities and nine Multicultural Greek Council organizations, all with inter/national affiliations.
+Today, it consists of over 2,000 students in eight Interfraternity Council fraternities, eight Panhellenic Council sororities and eight Multicultural Greek Council organizations, all with inter/national affiliations.

 To enhance the collegiate experience for members of fraternal organizations.
 Through Augustinian principles, Fraternity and Sorority Life guides students in their personal growth and development, forming well-rounded and valuable community members.